The Cinque Terre trip planner

 It is a place to kick back and relax, to take a break from Italy's cultural treadmill of art-stuffed museums, frescoed churches, and ancient ruins and just sit back and let la dolce vita wash over you.

-Splash in the waters of the Mediterranean.
+When you're done your amble, splash in the waters of the Mediterranean.
 Sunbathe on a pebble beach.
 Sip a glass of wine at a cafe table overlooking a tiny harbor bobbing with colorful fishing boats.
 Savor a four-hour dinner surrounded by the stone walls of a family-run trattoria.

 Or just sit on a bench watching shafts of sunlight slip through the gaps between the tall, faded pastel houses riding higgedly-piggedly up the hillside and observe the bees pause from muzzling the reddish-purple flowers gilding the mounds of bougainvillea spilling over the walls to come sun themselves in the sunbeams, hovering like tiny fuzzy yellow helicopters.
 Ahh.